-(These are meant for recapitulation only.
-Answers to these questions are not to be submitted for evaluation)
+(These are meant for recapitulation only, Answer to these questions are not to be submitted for evaluation)

-- (1) Describe the Power of process of Adjudication under the Companies Act, 2013. - (2) Write a note on the decriminalization of offences through Companies (Amendment) Act, 2019. - (3) List out the Offences tribal by Special Courts under Prevention of Money Laundering Act, 2002. - (4) Discuss the Enforcement of the orders of Adjudicating Authority under Foreign Exchange Management Act, 1999 - (5) Discuss the provision relating to Advisory Board under Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974. - (6) Explain in brief the role of Company Secretary in adjudication process.
+- 1. Describe the Power of process of Adjudication under the Companies Act, 2013. - 2.
+Write a note on the decriminalization of offences through Companies (Amendment) Act, 2019. - 3.
+List out the Offences tribal by Special Courts under Prevention of Money Laundering Act, 2002. - 4.
+Discuss the Enforcement of the orders of Adjudicating Authority under Foreign Exchange Management Act, 1999 - 5.
+Discuss the provision relating to Advisory Board under Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974.